m-muaz/AI-Agentic-Simulation/docs/main.md

 - Each call to `env.run_step()` will trigger *one LLM request per agent* via `Agent.step`.
 - Adjust `num_steps` and the initial agent parameters here when experimenting.
+- Use `python scenarios/dummy_simulation.py --steps 2 5 10` to run varying-length dummy episodes that exercise the new memory system without modifying `main.py`.